costineesti/about-me/content/index.md

 >[!summary] Most of my time goes into...
 >
 > - [[twente|University of Twente]] -- I'm currently undertaking a 2-year Master's in Robotics.
-I aim to specialize in Computer Vision as a whole with focus on perception algorithms combined with AI and ML.
+I aim to specialize in Computer Vision and Multimodal AI as a whole with focus on perception algorithms combined with AI and ML.
-> 	- $1^{st}$ **Update**: I'm starting to enjoy the Generative AI field a lot.
-Could very well be the field I will decide to specialize myself in.
-> 	- $2^{nd}$ **Update**: I am very eager to try and enter the Computer Vision [[Edge Computing]] field as I believe it's the future.
+> 	- **Update**: Curious of [[Edge Computing|Edge]] Computer Vision as I believe it's the future.
-> - Currently searching for a internship to write my Master's Thesis.
+> - Currently searching for an internship to write my Master's Thesis.

 ### What I've worked on in the past